sujithramanathan/SpringBoot-JWT-Token/SignUp.md

 {
     "userId" : "userId as student roll number", "password" : "password as plain text",
-    "role" : "ROLE (Incase of empty, then role will be set as STUDENT)", "Authorization": "Token",
+    "role" : "ROLE (Incase of empty string, then role will be set as STUDENT)", "Authorization": "Token",
 }
 ```